 My life began as a musician when my parents arranged piano lessons for me at 11 years of age.
 This was after they observed my ability to play tunes using a toy whistle.

-I am now a member of the local Golowan Band after teaching myself to play the melodeon since February 2012.
-Accompanying talented musicians has been a challenge but it has also improved my ability considerably.
-I enjoy attending the festivals and performances with them.
+I am now a member of the local Golowan Band after self tuition on the melodeon from February 2012.
+Accompanying talented musicians has been a challenge but also significantly improved my ability.

 St Pirans 2017